YuliaBezhenar/task-angular/README.md

+# Real-Time Market Data Web App

-# Web application for receiving real time market data and historical price charts for different market assets.
+This is a web application for receiving real-time market data and historical price charts for different market assets.

-This project was created using [Angular CLI](https://github.com/angular/angular-cli) version 20.1.1.
+This project was created using [Angular CLI](https://github.com/angular/angular-cli) v20.1.1.

 ## Starting an app

-To start the app in local server, download and run in root folder:
+To run the app locally:
+1. Clone the repository and navigate to the root folder.
+2. Run the development server with:

 ```bash
 ng serve